 Tag Archives: powder gun

-I'm building a few projects at once, and it seems just about every one of them needed some sort of powder coating done before I could start reassembly.
-I took this past weekend to tackle my growing pile of parts for powder treatment.
+I'm building a few projects at once, and it seems just about every one of them needed some sort of black powder coating done before I could start reassembly.
+I took this past weekend and cranked up my favorite Rolling Stones song and tackled my growing pile of parts for black powder treatment.

 There were 2 steps to this process.
 The first was cleaning the parts with the media blaster.
 Since I had some large parts that wouldn't fit in the blasting cabinet, I decided to use a mix of soda blast media and aluminum oxide in the dual blaster to quickly remove the years of paint, rust, and grime on these parts.